Top 10 Winter Travel Destinations in China

 Noteworthy Information A Word of Caution

-Winter Travel Destinations of China
+Top 10 Winter Travel Destinations in China

 To travel is to enhance one's life experience and witness a cultural smorgasbord of lifestyle and traditions.
 Chinese history is rich with ancient gems of philosophical thinking such as Taoism and Confucianism and has evolved through a period of 5000 years to modern day China.
 Its society's fabric has been woven from yarn that has been spun through five stages - primitive, slave, feudal, semi-feudal, semi-colonial and socialist.